kyungjae-lee/engineers-notebook/operating-systems/virtual-machines.md

 ## Hypervisors

+* What operating system is to a regular computing system, hypervisor is to a cloud computing system (or virtual computing environment.)
 * The hypervisor is the software that acts as a broker or traffic controller between the VM guests as they request use of resources from the physical host machine.
+  * e.g., When a VM requests a file I/O, the hypervisor traps that call and figures out where and which device it should actually be mapped to.

 * A hypervisor lets you create a VM and configure it with processors, some amount of RAM, some size of "disk", among other features.
 * The hypervisor manages the execution of all of the VMs.
 It allows you to "power" your VM on/off.
 It translates I/O requests from the VMs to the host and back.
 * The hypervisor "traps" OS system calls in the VMs and translates them into the appropriate calls.